vahdet/trip-query-service/README.md

 ### Dependency Inversion

-Although ES6 has class structure, it does not have Java-like interfaces (TypeScript interfaces are a different beast).
-There are tools for it like [InversifyJS](https://github.com/inversify/InversifyJS), however I may not have time to implement it.
+Although ES6 has class structure, it does not have Java-like interfaces.
+At this point TypeScript interfaces are a different beast here to rescue.
+We can make an ES6 class _extend_ a TypeScript interface specifying the required methods.
+Examples can be seen at [`service.ts`](./src/app/service.ts) and [`repository.ts`](./src/app/repository.ts).

 ### MongoDB Node Driver vs Mongoose